dekuNukem/exixe/getting_started.md

 # Getting started with exixe modules

-Congratulations on the new toy!
-Here is a brief guide on how to get started into the world of Nixie tubes.

 ## Prerequisites

 There are a couple of things you need before we get going, so let's get them out of the way first: